exo-cesm/CESM2.1.3/Tidally_locked_exoplanets/README.md

 ## Changing the stellar spectrum

-We used the [SWIM](https://github.com/jack-eddy-symposium/exoplanetary-impact/tree/main/SWIM) code to change the stellar spectrum and rescale it to specific exoplanets.
+We used the [SWIM](https://github.com/jack-eddy-symposium/exoplanetary-impact/tree/main/SWIM) code, or a similar method, to change the stellar spectrum and rescale it to specific exoplanets.

 ## Initial conditions and getting through model crashes